 Ken Cohen at Exxon Mobile’s Perspectives blog breaks down exactly what we’re paying for in a gallon of gasoline, beginning with the cost of raw materials.
 As you might expect, the cost of crude oil is the biggest single expense in a gallon of gas.
 That Perspectives post breaks down the component costs of a gallon of gas that costs $3.27.
-(According to AAA’s Daily Fuel Gauge, as of this writing, the current average is up to $3.83).
+(According to the Gas Price Locator, as of June 12, 2013, the national average is up to $3.57 per gallon).
 Of that amount, a hefty $2.55 goes toward crude oil, which then needs to be refined.

 The shipping industry feels the pinch more than most, and the increased cost of fuel is often passed on to consumers.

 Rising gas costs don’t just affect us at the pump.
 The shipping industry feels the pinch more than most, and the increased cost of fuel is often passed on to consumers.
-Brandon Gale of Retail Shipping Associates told the New York Times last year that the clock was ticking on how long it would be before high gas prices filtered down to customers.
+Brandon Gale of Retail Shipping Associates told the New York Times in 2011 that the clock was ticking on how long it would be before high gas prices filtered down to customers.

-UPS spokesperson Dan McMackin went a step further, directly telling the International Business Times that high gas costs were reflected in the increased prices of their services.
+UPS spokesman Dan McMackin went a step further, directly telling the International Business Times that high gas costs were reflected in the increased prices of their services.
 You’re paying more to get a package delivered than you were a few years ago, and that increase is mostly due to the price hikes at your local gas station.
-Moreover, stores that now need to pay more to get their products shipped — everything from groceries to electronics — raise prices in turn to recoup those costs.
+Moreover, stores that need to pay more to get their products shipped — everything from groceries to electronics — raise prices, in turn, to recoup those costs.

 To get an idea of how much you’re paying for gas relative to other products, it’s worth using this comparison tool provided by the Bureau of Labor Statistics.
 Here, the average consumer price for a number of products is provided, including a gallon of gas, a loaf of bread, a dozen eggs, and even a whole chicken.

-In contrast to those figures, residents of Seattle pay less than a penny per gallon of water according to this report on the state’s public utilities.
+In contrast to those figures, water costs much less per gallon.
+Detroit residents, for example, pay about a penny for 5 gallons of tap water; in Madison, Wis., 1,000 gallons of water cost about $2.81.
 Now all we have to do is wait for the first water-fueled car to come along so we can take to the highway with a lot less stress on our minds.